Your birth plan

 Consider whether you want birth partners, friends and family members to stay with you in the event that a forceps or ventouse delivery is needed, or if you need to have a caesarean section, and include this in your birth plan.

 If you need to stay overnight once you’ve had your baby you might want your partner to be able to stay with you.
-It’s worth knowing that not all units allow partners to stay overnight, so if this would be important to you, look up your local unit in our search to see what its policy is so that you’re not disappointed if you have to stay without them.
+It’s worth knowing that not all units allow partners to stay overnight.
+If this would be important to you, check with your midwife what the policy is at your chosen maternity unit, so that you’re not disappointed if you have to stay on your own.

 Where you want to give birth